GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 ```

 The implementation of emulated subgroup scans make use of subgroup shuffle operations to access partial sums from other invocations in the subgroup.
+This is based on the [Kogge–Stone adder (KSA)](https://developer.nvidia.com/gpugems/gpugems3/part-vi-gpu-computing/chapter-39-parallel-prefix-sum-scan-cuda), using $\log_2 n$ steps where $n$ is the subgroup size with all lanes active.
+It should also be noted that in cases like this where the SIMD/SIMT processor pays for all lanes regardless of whether or not they're active, the KSA design is faster than more theoretically work-efficient parallel scans like the Blelloch (which we use at the workgroup granularity).

 ```cpp
 T inclusive_scan(T value)